luisalvesmartins/botconversationdesigner/README.md

 - File content is compatible with botengine project

 - Builtin activities
-    - Start - Initialize the flow
+    - Start - Initialize the flow, enable translation services
     - Input - Ask for user input
     - Choice - Presents navigation options to user
     - If - Evaluates condition, flows to true or false branches